 A five-minute break every half-hour can improve your concentration and make learning easier.
 Five-minute breaks at half-hour intervals, can be coordinated with the subject matter you’re studying, so they are taken at the conclusion of each segment.
 A new segment to begin after the break helps to keep the study fresh and interesting.
 Poor time management drains your energy and emotions, which negatively affects the learning process.
 Organization is the solution.
 Break it down into easily accomplishable segments.
-Hypnosis can help by programming these procedures into a learner and to block out the unavoidable external distractions.
+Hypnosis can help by programming these procedures into a learner and blocking out the unavoidable external distractions.

 Fear can be an obstruction to learning, and the presence of fear can make you a prime candidate for hypnotic intervention.
 With hypnosis, you can relax at will, experience feelings of confidence, use a cue (or post-hypnotic suggestion) to regain control, motivation for success, or defuse the fear of exams.
 Reward Motivation seems to elude us in the absence of reward.
 A powerful element in learning is a reward, the recognition of personal achievement and self-appreciation expressed through reward.
 The anticipation of a reward creates motivation.
 Planning for small rewards at various increments of progress maintains excitement and stimulation.

 In a word, YES!
 In hypnosis, one can establish or reprogram effective personal learning habits, boost self-esteem, relieve stress and create motivation;